foundata/guidelines/oci-container-image-guide.md

    tags.
 A moving tag such as `latest` belongs in `release.moving_tags`.
-4. Reuse the organization's protected release profile for this build trust domain, or create it once outside the image repository, with `ci_context = "omit"`, the documented builder identity, an encrypted local Cosign key and its approved public key.
+4. Reuse the organization's protected release profile for this build trust domain, or create it once outside the image repository, with `ci_context = "omit"`, the documented builder identity, the allowed Git origins of your release checkouts (`allowed_source_origins`), an encrypted local Cosign key and its approved public key.
 Keep the passphrase and Quay credentials in protected files outside the repository as well.
    Scope writer permissions to the intended repositories where the registry supports it.
 A new image repository does not need a new builder identity or